korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_16_InputOutputFiles/README.md

 I'm going to pause here, after I type the dot, which should display all the method options I have.
 Notice that there really aren't that many.
-There are only a few overloaded methods for write.
+There are only a few overloaded methods for writing.
 One takes an integer, one a character buffer, and one a **String**.
-Then there are overloaded versions of those, that let you specify a starting offset and length, so part of your record or string, would be output.
+Then there are overloaded versions of those, that let you specify a starting offset and length, so part of your record or string would be output.
-There is however a _newLine_ method here, so I'll select that.
+There is, however, a _newLine_ method here, so I'll select that.
 I'll copy that statement, and paste it under the write statement that prints each record.
 I'll rerun my code.